header

 Meetings

-The Group has a General Meeting every 3 months, usually the last Sunday afternoon of the months of February (AGM), May, August and November.
+The Group has a General Meeting approximately every 3 months, usually the last Sunday afternoon of the months of February (AGM), May, August and November.
 These meetings are held in various locations around the area.

 The Group Committee normally meets every 3 months, about a month prior to a General Meeting.